Joy Lacy MBACP (reg), BA(Hons)Counselling

 Training, qualifications & experience

-I currently volunteer for a local bereavement agency.
+Now: As well as my private practice, I volunteer for a local bereavement agency.
 Here, many issues are explored, such as loss, relationships, self-worth, depression, anxiety and change.
 I also have experience of working with clients with other issues such as self harm, miscarriage and fertility and parenting.

 Areas of counselling I deal with